theolivenbaum/resin/README.md

 # Resin

-Resin is a vector space model implementation, a modern type search and analytics framework and a document based IR library with fast fuzzy and prefix querying and with customizable tokenizers and scoring (tf-idf included, other schemes supported).
+Resin is a vector space model implementation, a search and analytics framework and a document store with fast fuzzy and prefix querying and with customizable tokenizers and scoring (tf-idf included, other schemes supported).

-Resin, currently in beta but only a few releases away from 1.0, outperforms [the market leader's](https://lucenenet.apache.org/) querying and indexing speed.
-In many scenarios it is [the fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) IR system on the .net plaform.
+In many scenarios Resin is already faster than the [market leader's](https://lucenenet.apache.org/) when it comes down to querying and indexing speed, making it a [in-many-scenarios-fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) information retrieval system on the .net plaform.
+In those cases where Resin is not faster than Lucene, it's because I haven't spent much time yet looking into that particular scenario yet.
+If you have such a scenario, let me know please, so that we can get rid of Lucene.Net once and for all.

 ## Stable API and file format in RC3

 Resin 1.0 will be released shortly.
 Resin's API and file format should be considered unstable until release candidate 3.
-Coming featues are indexing support for IComparable instead of just strings, and improved compression of documents by representing them as tries, and updates/merges of documents.
+Coming features are indexing support for IComparable instead of just strings, improved compression of documents by representing them as tries, and updates/merges of documents.

 Resin will be available on Core 2.0 Preview before Q3 2017

 ## Supported .net version

-4.6.1
+Resin is built for 4.6.1 but have no dependancies on any Core-incompatible technology.
+Resin will be available on both frameworks soon.

 ## Download